Why Sports Performance and sleep are directly related.

 By Sean Wells

-OC Sports Performance has been training middle and high school students(recently even younger athletes) for close to ten years now and one observation of late has been the increase in the number of athletes that are regularly getting less than 6 hours of sleep per night.
+OC Sports Performance has been training middle and high school students(recently even younger athletes) for close to twelve years now and one observation of late has been the increase in the number of athletes that are regularly getting less than 6 hours of sleep per night.

 Why is a lack of sleep for OC Sports Performance athletes an issue?